Shadow Lake Nature Preserve boardwalk. Credit: Nancy Chaney

-As a native Washingtonian, I feel right at home in the mossy dampness of a Northwest forest.
-Shadow Lake Nature Preserve in Renton offers a fantastic destination for stretching legs, surrounding yourself with green, and learning about the ecology of a bog.
+As a native Washingtonian, I feel at home in the mossy dampness of a Northwest forest.
+SHADOW Lake Nature Preserve in Renton offers a fantastic destination for stretching legs, surrounding yourself with all shades of green and learning about the ecology of a bog.
 Keen eyes will spy frogs, banana slugs and other critters who live in the wetland habitat.

-SHADOW, the non-profit organization that oversees the area, stands for Save Habitat And Diversity Of Wetlands.
-SHADOW operates an interpretive center, offers educational programs and tours, and welcomes visitors to explore the preserve's trails.
+SHADOW Lake Nature Preserve is a non-profit organization that owns the land and allows public access.
+It also operates an interpretive center, offers educational programs and tours, and welcomes visitors to explore the preserve's trails.

-Every September, SHADOW invites the public to its Annual Frog Frolic, a free community event showcasing SHADOW’s work, celebrating the preserve and raising money for SHADOW’s continuing efforts to expand and restore the area.
+This community event showcases SHADOW’s work, celebrates the preserve and raises money for SHADOW’s continuing efforts to expand and restore the area.
 Frog Frolic features guided tours, kids’ activities, live music, food trucks, a silent auction and more.

 The nature preserve centers around a 5000-year-old bog that provides habitat for Northwest animals from frogs and snails to deer and elk.
 A bog is a type of wetland that consists of peat, which is accumulated dead plant material, and where sphagnum moss grows in acidic conditions.

-Whether you’re looking to get little legs moving or really dive into wetland ecology, Shadow Lake Nature Preserve warrants a visit to immerse yourself in the wild, wet landscape.
+Whether you’re looking to get little legs moving or to dive into wetland ecology, Shadow Lake Nature Preserve warrants a visit to immerse yourself in the wild, wet landscape.

 Follow the website’s directions to find the unassuming entry to the area that staff call the “Boardwalk entrance.”
-Look for a small amphitheater, large shed with stairs leading to the Richter Interpretive Center, and a white mobile home which is a private residence (please do not disturb).
+Look for a small amphitheater and he Richter Interpretive Center, a former mechanic's garage that has been remodeled to include educational displays and classroom space.
+Upstairs is SHADOW's office; feel free to stop in and say hello.
+There's also a mobile home which is a private residence (please do not disturb).
 Park in the gravel area just to your left or along the road.
-Climb the stairs to visit the interpretive center, read the information on the bulletin board or stop by the portable toilet if needed.

 The Boardwalk trail